October 2022 German railway attack: Possible perpetrators

+At the same time, Carsten Breuer, then commander of the Bundeswehr’s Territorial Command, warned of a growing number of attacks on infrastructure aimed at unsettling the population.
+He stated that Germany must prepare for hybrid threats and foreign influence, describing the situation as one “no longer fully peace, but not yet outright war,” and stressed the need for heightened vigilance by security authorities.

+Five months after the incident, the Federal Prosecutor General reported that no investigative findings pointed to foreign groups or intelligence services.
+According to unconfirmed reports by ARD’s Berlin studio and Südwestrundfunk in July 2023, the cable cuts at the two locations were believed to have been attempted cable thefts, which only coincidentally affected the same technical system on the same night.
+On this basis, and given the classification of the acts as theft and dangerous interference with rail traffic without a political motive, the Federal Prosecutor General reportedly prepared to return the cases to local prosecutors.

+In June 2024, after the case had been transferred, the Bochum public prosecutor’s office identified two suspects.
+Investigators stated that the individuals had acted independently of each other and that the timing of the damage was coincidental.
+The suspects were believed not to have recognized the fibre-optic cables as such, as they were searching for copper cables.
+One of the two individuals was identified but was not initially placed in pre-trial detention.

 Impact

 The attack raised concerns about the vulnerability of German infrastructure, especially taken into account the 2022 sabotage of Nord Stream gas pipelines and the German support for Ukraine in the Russian-Ukrainian War.
 The German main police union stated that it expected that further sabotage at Deutsche Bahn might be attempted and called for surveillance systems to be strengthened.
 Green politician Anton Hofreiter told FUNKE media group that the sabotage reminded him of the disruption of the Nord Stream pipelines where the "trail leads to the Kremlin".
 "Maybe both were warning shots because we support Ukraine", Hofreiter added.
 German police stated that there was no sign of any involvement by a foreign state or terrorism and that it had not excluded political motives in general.